-Of course, as a converter of flexible materials we love to talk about pressure sensitive adhesives (PSA).
-However the unsung hero of the adhesive world may be the release liner (often called “carrier” or “backing”).
-This is the product — typically a coated paper or film — that carries the sticky material and serves as a protective covering until the pressure sensitive adhesive is needed.
-Think of the shiny paper that carries a sticker or label.
+Adhesive release liners — typically a coated paper or film — carry the sticky adhesive and serve as a protective covering until the pressure-sensitive adhesive is needed.
+You probably know them as the shiny paper that carries a sticker or label.

 - Paper — The most common release liners, paper is offered in four main types: Densified Kraft (DK), Extended Densified Kraft (XL), Polycoated Kraft (PCK), and Extensible Polycoated Kraft (EK).